Multimodal Chain-of-Thought Reasoning in Language Models: Introduction

 Imagine reading a textbook with no figures or tables.
 Our ability to knowledge acquisition is greatly strengthened by jointly modeling diverse data modalities, such as vision, language, and audio.
 Recently, large language models (LLMs) \citep{brown2020language, lamda, gopher, palm} have shown impressive performance in complex reasoning by generating intermediate reasoning steps before inferring the answer.
 The intriguing technique is called chain-of-thought (CoT) reasoning \citep{cot_wei,kojima2022large,zhang2022automatic}.

 However, existing studies related to CoT reasoning are largely isolated in the language modality \citep{wang2022rationale,zhou2022least,lu2022dynamic,fu2022complexity}, with little consideration of multimodal scenarios.
 To elicit CoT reasoning in multimodality, we advocate a Multimodal-CoT paradigm.
 Given the inputs in different modalities, Multimodal-CoT decomposes multi-step problems into intermediate reasoning steps (rationale) and then infers the answer.
 Since vision and language are the most popular modalities, we focus on those two modalities in this work.
 An example is shown in Figure \ref{fig_examples}.

-In general, there are two ways to elicit Multimodal-CoT reasoning as follows: (i) prompting LLMs and (ii) fine-tuning small models.\footnote{In this work, we refer to small models as models with less than 1 billion parameters (hereinafter dubbed as 1B-models).}
+In general, Multimodal-CoT reasoning can be elicited through two primary paradigms: (i) prompting LLMs and (ii) fine-tuning smaller models.\footnote{We refer to small models as models with less than 1 billion parameters (hereinafter dubbed as 1B-models).} We will delve into these paradigms and delineate their associated challenges as follows.

-The most immediate way to perform Multimodal-CoT is to transform the input of different modalities into one modality and prompt LLMs to perform CoT. {For example}, it is possible to extract the caption of an image by a captioning model and then concatenate the caption with the original language input to be fed into LLMs \citep{lu2022learn}.
-However, {there is severe information loss in the captioning process; thus, using the captions (as opposed to vision features) may suffer from a lack of mutual synergy in the representation space of different modalities.}
+The most immediate way to perform Multimodal-CoT is to transform the input of different modalities into a unified modality and prompt LLMs to perform CoT \citep{zhang2023llama,lu2023chameleon,liu2023visual,alayrac2022flamingo,hao2022language,yasunaga2022retrieval}. {For example}, it is possible to generate a caption for an image by a captioning model and then concatenate the caption with the original language input to be fed into LLMs \citep{lu2022learn}. {The development of large multimodal models such as GPT-4V \citep{gpt4v} and Gemini \citep{reid2024gemini} has notably enhanced the quality of generated captions, resulting in finer-grained and more detailed descriptions.
+However, the captioning process still incurs significant information loss when transforming vision signals into textual descriptions.
+Consequently, using image captions rather than vision features may suffer from a lack of mutual synergy in the representation space of different modalities.} In addition, LLMs either have paywalls or resource-consuming to deploy locally.